elifyagmurduran/bash_scripting/README.md

 ## exercises overview 📚

 the exercises are organized into directories, each focusing on a specific aspect of bash scripting.

-### exercise 1: hello world
+### exercise 1️⃣: hello world

-enter your name to get greeted by the bash.
+- write a script that gets your name as an input to get greeted by the bash.

-### exercise 2: arrays and iteration in bash: develop a bash script that uses arrays and iterates over them.
+### exercise 2️⃣: arrays and iteration in bash: develop a bash script that uses arrays and iterates over them.

 - declare an array with at least 5 elements.